Published on 10/1/2014

 I’m the grandson of the late Col. Maurice L. Martin (USMA Class of 1943, pictured right), who was a fighter pilot in 3 wars including WWII.
-“Colonel,” as my extended family called him, had quite a career in the US Air Force.
-After graduating from West Point, he went to Germany at the end of WWII, and quickly climbed the “ladder” of the military, and was a commander by 1947.
+“Colonel” had quite a career in the US Air Force.
+After graduating from West Point, he went to Germany at the end of WWII, and was a commander by 1947.

 Later, he went on to become the third Athletic Director for the Air Force Academy from 1960 – 1963, and oversaw the building of the Falcon’s stadium!